anodynos/urequire-ab-specrunner/readme.md

 ### `specRunners`

 There are 2 + 1 spec runners called `mocha-cli`, `mocha-phantomjs` and the +1 is `grunt-mocha`.
-By default *urequire-ab-specrunner* runs only the first two (cause `grunt-mocha` is veeeery slow an not really needed) in these cases:
+By default *urequire-ab-specrunner* runs only the first two (cause `grunt-mocha` is veeeery slow and not really needed) in these cases:

   * If your build's templates are anything but `nodejs` and `AMD`, both `mocha-cli`, `mocha-phantomjs` run (ie you automatically test on `nodejs` and `browser`).